-It’s not only land animals that are exploited, it’s the beautiful creatures of our oceans too.
+It’s not only land animals that are exploited, but it’s also the beautiful creatures of our oceans too.

 Sea turtles are incredibly endangered, yet tourists are frequently encouraging ‘sanctuaries’ around the world to capture them for us to pick up an hold.
 What we don’t realise – myself included – is that these animals find being held extremely traumatic.

 When picked up, a turtle endures an enormous amount of stress which can drastically affect their immune system.
 They suffer extreme panic which more often than not, leads them to be dropped and injured.
 Whereas in the ocean, an interaction with a human is very rare, which is exactly how it should be.

 If you really do stop and think about why we are visiting these attractions, it is purely so we can have an interaction with an animal that we would never have the chance to if in the wild.
 This is the real problem.
 We should be visiting the real sanctuaries that rescue these animals from their confinement.
 Visit the places that are saving animals; saving them from man’s destruction and looking after them the way that we should.

 In no way am I saying that every single animal attraction around the world is inhumane, I simply hope that one day travellers will make ethical decisions rather than the easily enjoyable ones.